agucova/awesome-esp/README.md

 - [ESP-Open-SDK](https://github.com/pfalcon/esp-open-sdk) - An open SDK for the ESP8266.
 - [ESPTool-ck](https://github.com/igrr/esptool-ck) - A CLI tool for flashing in the ESP8266.
 - [ESPTool-gui](https://github.com/Rodmg/esptool-gui) - A flashing GUI tool based on ESPTool-ck.
-- [NodeMCU Flasher](https://github.com/nodemcu/nodemcu-flasher) - NodeMCU's official flashing tool for its OS.
 - [LuaNode](https://github.com/Nicholas3388/LuaNode) - A lua-only SDK for 32/8266.
 - [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert) - A Wi-Fi firmware flasher ESP8266 that has been pre-loaded with Tuya firmware.
+- [NodeMCU Flasher](https://github.com/nodemcu/nodemcu-flasher) - The official flashing tool for the NodeMCU OS.
 - [Tasmotizer](https://github.com/tasmota/tasmotizer) - A graphical flashing tool for Tasmota firmware.
 Can manage Wi-Fi & MQTT settings, modules & templates.
 - [Arduino FS Plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) - An Arduino plugin for filesystem uploads in the 8266.
 - [PlatformIO](https://github.com/platformio/platformio-core) - Cross Platform IDE and Debugger that supports both the ESP32 and ESP8266.